zubeydesisman/html-fundamentals-text-formatting-lab-seattle-web-102819/README.md

 ## Objectives

-1. Learn the most common text formatting tags
+1. Identify the most common text formatting tags
 2. Practice what we've learned by getting some content to appear on a web page

 ### Getting started